Degree Regulations of the Diaconia University of Applied Sciences

 Section 7 Student Selection

-The criteria for student selection for education leading to UAS Bachelor’s degrees and UAS Master’s degrees are prepared by the Admissions Student Affairs Specialist together with Study Guidance Counsellors.
+The criteria for student selection for education leading to UAS Bachelor’s degrees and UAS Master’s degrees are prepared by the Admissions Student Affairs Specialist together with the Study Guidance Counsellors.
 Programme specific student selection teams can be consulted.
-In principle, the selection of applicants mainly follows national, field-specific selection criteria.
+In principle, the selection of applicants follows national, field-specific selection criteria.

-Study Guidance Counsellors also prepare other instructions concerning the selection process.
+The Study Guidance Counsellors also prepare other instructions concerning the selection process.
 The Vice Rector confirms the selection criteria.

 Types of programmes to apply for:

 - Bachelor’s Degree in Health Care